ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 analysis.

 :::{admonition} Learning Objectives
-* Create lists, arrays, and Pandas Series
+* Create Pandas Series, NumPy arrays, lists, and tuples
 * Check the type and class of an object
-* Coerce an object into a different type
+* Convert an object into a different type
 * Describe and differentiate `None`, `NA`, and `NaN`
 * Index sequences with empty, integer, string, and logical arguments
 * Negate or combine conditions with logic operations